-- (e) Personal and substantial.
+(e) Personal and substantial.
 To participate personally means to participate directly.
 It includes the direct and active supervision of the participation of a subordinate in the matter.
 To participate substantially means that the employee's involvement is of significance to the matter.
 Participation may be substantial even though it is not determinative of the outcome of a particular matter.
 However, it requires more than official responsibility, knowledge, perfunctory involvement, or involvement on an administrative or peripheral issue.
 A finding of substantiality should be based not only on the effort devoted to a matter, but also on the importance of the effort.
 While a series of peripheral involvements may be insubstantial, the single act of approving or participating in a critical step may be substantial.
-Personal and substantial participation may occur when, for example, an employee participates through decision, approval, disapproval, recommendation, investigation or the rendering of advice in a particular matter. - 3.
-Disqualification.
-Unless the employee is authorized to participate in the particular matter by virtue of a waiver described in paragraph (4) of this Part or because the interest has been divested in accordance with paragraph (5) of this Part, an employee must disqualify themselves from participating in a particular matter in which, to the employee's knowledge, they, or a person whose interests are imputed to the employee, has a financial interest, if the particular matter will have a direct and predictable effect on that interest.
-Disqualification is accomplished by not participating in the particular matter.
+Personal and substantial participation may occur when, for example, an employee participates through decision, approval, disapproval, recommendation, investigation or the rendering of advice in a particular matter.